redox-os/book/src/ch09-07-developer-faq.md

 Places where Assembly is used:

-- `kernel` - interrupt and system call entry routines, context switching, special CPU instructions and registers.
+- `kernel` - Interrupt and system call entry routines, context switching, special CPU instructions and registers.
-- `drivers` - port IO need special instructions (x86_64).
+- `drivers` - Port IO need special instructions (x86_64).
-- `relibc` - some parts of the C runtime.
+- `relibc` - Some parts of the C runtime.

 ### Why does Redox do cross-compilation?